Skip to main content

 • “Gameplay execution lands well, deck-building mechanics feel rewarding, and overall session flow encourages continued engagement.”

-• “Every single boss has a bullshit mechanic it'll pull out of its ass, and the entire game is spent watching enemies outscale you as you scramble to augment a single card to live more than 3 seconds after placement.”
+• “Every single boss has a frustrating mechanic it'll pull out of nowhere, and the entire game is spent watching enemies outscale you as you scramble to augment a single card to live more than 3 seconds after placement.”

 • graphics

-• “I love the art style; it has an enjoyable charm to it and the battles are fun to watch!”
+• “The art style has an enjoyable charm to it and the battles are fun to watch!”

 • replayability

-• “This game has fantastic replay value and challenges you to set builds, then random combinations, rewarding you for the time and effort you put into the game, allowing you to unlock and delve further into the game mechanics.”
+• “This game has fantastic replay value; challenge yourself with set builds, then random comps, and you're rewarded for the time and effort you put into the game, allowing you to unlock and delve further into the game mechanics.”

 • “For $12, it has an impressive amount of content and replayability thanks to a variety of commander powers and randomized events which result in interesting card combinations.”